 - This frosting makes enough to cover a typical cake mix.

 - Licking of beaters is encouraged and expected.

 Chocolate buttercream frosting

-Use the same recipe as above but add 1/3 cup unsweetened cocoa with the powdered sugar.
+To make chocolate buttercream frosting, follow the recipe above but add 1/3 cup unsweetened cocoa with the powdered sugar.

 It’s seriously as easy as that.
 Use this frosting and people will call you a cake genius.
 The perfect birthday cake is as simple as the the frosting you put on top.
 It never fails.